DEXRON: 1957 – Type "A" Suffix "A" Fluid

 In 1957, GM released a new Type "A" Suffix "A" fluid specification.
 This fluid was better suited for the higher fluid temperatures caused by the unique torque converters and higher power engines of the day.
 The fluid specification was revised again in 1958, 1959, and 1960.

-GM continued the licensing program allowing oil companies to produce the new Type "A" Suffix "A" fluid under their own brand name.
-GM Licensed fluids had the Armour Qualification license number of AQ-ATF-xxxA.
-Example (AQ-ATF-752A) stamped on the can.
-This fluid is backward compatible with the Type "A" and Hydra-Matic Drive fluids produced from 1940 to 1957.
+GM continued the licensing program, allowing oil companies to produce the new Type "A" suffix "A" fluid under their own brand name.
+GM-licensed fluids had the armor qualification license number of AQ-ATF-xxxA.
+Example (AQ-ATF-752A) stamped on the can This fluid is backward compatible with the Type "A" and Hydra-Matic Drive fluids produced from 1940 to 1957.

-In 1959, Ford released their own automatic transmission fluid specification (M2C33-A) and stopped using GM fluid specifications.
-Also in 1959, Toyota released their Toyoglide 2-speed transmission; it used the GM Type "A" Suffix "A" fluid.
+In 1959, Ford released its own automatic transmission fluid specification (M2C33-A) and stopped using GM fluid specifications.
+Also in 1959, Toyota released their Toyoglide 2-speed transmission, which used the GM Type "A" suffix "A" fluid.

 This fluid was first used in the following transmissions: